tomlqc/about-quantum/source/stories/complements/adiabatic.rst

     The qubits are not fully connected, what represents a limitation for the hamiltonians that can be described.
 Thus the topology i.e. the connection pattern is of great importance.

-- The D-Wave architecture:

-  - The original architecture as described in 2010 :cite:`Harris_2010`
+- The original **D-Wave architecture** is described by Harris, 2010 :cite:`Harris_2010`.
+  A reason for the **difference between quantum annealers and circuit-based quantum computers** and therefore why the D-Wave quantum annealer has significantly more qubits then the current gate-based quantum computers is the following:

+  "[...] one can provide uniform [flux] :math:`\Phi_{ccjj}^x` to multiple qubits using a single global current bias line, as opposed to one bias line per qubit. [...]
+  In doing so, one substantially reduces the number of external biases that must be applied to the processor, thus **significantly improving the scaling of this particular architecture**.
+  "

-  - "Qubit physical layer not separated from classical control layer" :cite:`Lidar_2021`
+- | The problematic sensitivity to noise of the above described design is due to the "qubit physical layer not separated from classical control layer" :cite:`Lidar_2021`.
+    This leads to a not fully coherent mode of operation of current quantum annealers, as described together with **"more-coherent" architectures** in the next section :ref:`stories/complements/adiabatic:Quantum Advantage`.

 - To map any *Binary Quadratic Model* the specificity of the hardware topology must be considered.
   To make the best use of it, a strategy called **minor embedding** [#embedding]_ optimizes this mapping.

     "The process of mapping variables in the problem formulation to qubits on the QPU is known as minor embedding."

-- An alternative prototype coherent realization with Rydberg atoms :cite:`Glaetzle_2017`
+- See also an alternative yet prototype coherent realization with Rydberg atoms :cite:`Glaetzle_2017`

-:draft:`More about the physical realization and the difference to the Gate Model implementation soon...` [#implementation]_
+For more details about the architecture and control see the notes below [#implementation]_ [#hardware]_.

-:draft:`<notes>`

-From :cite:`Krantz_2019`:

-    "**Longitudinal coupling** is an important type of interaction, because it can generate entanglement without energy exchange.
-    Moreover, it is found a necessary ingredient in the application of quantum annealing, where certain hard combinatorial optimization problems can be modeled by the Ising Hamiltonian [...] and finding its ground state would solve this problem."

-    "In some applications, such as for quantum annealing, both **longitudinal and transverse couplings** are desired (:math:`\sigma_z \sigma_z` coupling for mapping the problem and :math:`\sigma_x \sigma_x` coupling for enhancing the annealing performance) and require independent control."

-:draft:`</notes>`

 .. ---------------------------------------------------------------------------